 In early 2019, Virginia State Police announced a few key changes to the Virginia state inspection sticker.
 For one, the sticker is smaller — measuring 2 inches by 3 inches, as opposed to 2.75 inches by 4 inches.
 This change came about after feedback from motorists indicated that the old sticker created visibility issues.
 The new sticker also has enhanced security features to prevent tampering, counterfeit practices, and unauthorized removal.

-The Virginia State Police announced earlier this month that starting January 1, 2018, the annual car inspection sticker will be placed on the driver-side corner of the windshield, instead of on the bottom-center.
+The Virginia State Police announced that starting January 1, 2018, the annual car inspection sticker will be placed on the driver-side corner of the windshield, instead of on the bottom-center.

 What Does This Mean for Me?

 You don’t need to do anything differently.
 Inspection stickers issued in 2017 should stay in the center of the windshield—so don’t try to move your sticker!
 Just take your car in for its annual inspection like your normally would in 2018.
 The technician who clears your car for inspection will remove your old sticker from the center and place the new sticker to the side of the windshield.

 Want a refresher on the overall state inspection process?
 Head over to our post “What to Expect When Your Car is Inspected in Virginia.”
 If you want to make sure your car is in good shape before you bring it in for the inspection, run through the visual checks in our Virginia State Inspection Check List and both you and your car will be prepared.

 While the location of a sticker may seem like a trivial issue, the change is rooted in important safety considerations.
 Some of the crash-avoidance technology in newer cars requires an unobstructed view through the center of the windshield in order to function properly.
 For example, automatic emergency braking systems use cameras, lasers, and radar to monitor what is happening around the vehicle, and are usually installed in the center of the vehicle on the dash.